TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 - I definitely further progressed my skill and knowledge in 3D modeling and CAD software in general.
 If I use something similar in the future it will be alot easier to pick up.
 - Team and project leadership
 - How to create and present a good technical presentation
 - Project intergration.
 Seeing and understanding how everyone's subsystems worked together to create our robot.

+What classes have you taken that helped you in capstone?
+What did they help with?

+- ...